Haneuul/Gotcha/README.md

 # Fool
 Fool is an auto catcher/spammer for Pokemon Discord Bots

+This is not a self-bot, so you dont have to worry about being banned from Discord.
+Use at your own risk anyway.

 Note: Currently only works for Poke Gal, will add Mewbot and Poketwo.

 ## Prerequisites
 You need Windows 10 installed.
 This has not been tested with macOS or Linux.

-You need to have Node.JS v13.x & NPM v6.x installed.
+You need to have Node.JS ^13.10.1, NPM ^6.13.7, & Python ^3.5.7 installed.

 You should have a private Discord server ready to use.